LydinaPavuh/celery_async/README.md

 # celery_async

 Async pool for celery worker
 The pool provides a graceful stop while waiting for the current tasks to be completed
+Pool may works with non async tasks, but these tasks blocks events loop for other tasks

 ```python
 from celery import Celery